 - The addition of pulses to crop rotations has had a significant impact on the reduction of GHG emissions.

-- Saskatchewan exports nearly $4 billion worth of pulses and is home to the nation’s largest pulse crop breeding program.
+- Saskatchewan exported nearly $1.76 billion worth of pulses in 2018 and is home to the nation's largest pulse crop breeding program.

 - Pulses contribute to a sustainable food system because they require little to no nitrogen fertilizer.

 - In Saskatchewan, without pulse production our agricultural emissions would be about two million tonnes higher annually.

 - GHG emissions from beef cattle have declined due to improved genetics and better feeding and management practices.

 - In 2011, only 71 per cent of the Canadian beef breeding herd was required to produce the same amount of meat as in 1981.

 - From 1981 to 2011, methane emissions declined by 14 per cent, nitrous oxide emissions by 15 per cent, and carbon dioxide emissions by 12 per cent.

 - From 2000 to 2018, our government, in collaboration with industry, has invested over $14.6 million into climate-change related research through the Agriculture Development Fund.

 - Agriculture's action plan includes ongoing support for the Crop Development Centre and the Global Institute for Food Security, as well as investments in the Livestock and Forage Centre of Excellence.
 These world-class organizations are working to develop solutions that reduce GHG emissions and help farmers adapt to a changing climate.